93MarlonSilva/Parking-control-DIO/README.md

 ## Available Scripts

-In the project directory, you can run:  'npx -p typescript tsc' to transpile the typescript code!
+In the project directory, you can run:  `npx -p typescript tsc` to transpile the typescript code!